^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Genital herpes is a recurrent viral disease that does not heal completely.
-Two serotypes of the herpes simplex virus were identified .
-HSV-1 and HSV-2; the cause of most cases of recurrent genital herpes is HSV-2.
-According to serological studies, about 45 million people in the US are infected with HSV-2.
+Genital herpes is a recurring viral disease that cannot be completely cured.
+Two serotypes of the herpes simplex virus have been identified.
+HSV-1 and HSV-2; HSV-2 is the cause of most cases of recurrent genital herpes.
+According to serologic studies, about 45 million people in the United States are infected with HSV-2.

-Most people infected with HSV-2 have no diagnosis of genital herpes; they have a mild or asymptomatic course of the disease, but nevertheless, from time to time, these individuals appear in the genital tract.
-In some cases, the first clinical episode of genital herpes is manifested as a serious illness requiring hospitalization.
-In most cases, the infection comes from people who do not know that they have a genital infection caused by HSV, or who have no symptoms at the time of sexual contact.
+Most people infected with HSV-2 have no diagnosis of genital herpes; they have mild or asymptomatic disease, but still have the virus in their genital tract from time to time.
+In some cases, the first clinical episode of genital herpes manifests as a severe illness requiring hospitalization.
+Most cases are acquired by people who are unaware that they have a genital HSV infection or who have no symptoms at the time of sexual contact.

-The use of antiviral drugs provides a partial control of the symptoms and signs of herpetic relapse, if used to treat the first clinical episode, recurrent episodes, or as daily suppressive therapy.
-However, these drugs do not destroy the latent virus and do not affect the risk, frequency and severity of relapses after discontinuation of treatment.
-Randomized studies show that there are three antiviral drugs that provide clinical well-being in genital herpes: acyclovir, valaciclovir and famciclovir.
-Valaciclovir is a valine ester of acyclovir with increased absorption after oral administration.
-Famciclovir, the precursor of penciclovir, also has high bioavailability when administered orally.
-Local therapy with acyclovir is much less effective than oral acyclovir, and its use is not recommended.
-In episodes of HSV infection, HIV-infected patients may require more aggressive therapy.
-In individuals with impaired immune status, episodes of the disease can be longer and more severe.
-Several of the following dosage regimens for acyclovir for both the first and repeated episodes are recommended, given the considerable clinical experience, the opinions of the specialists, and the dosages of the drugs approved by the FDA.
+Antiviral drugs provide partial control of symptoms and signs of herpes recurrences when used to treat the first clinical episode, recurrent episodes, or as daily suppressive therapy.
+However, these drugs do not eradicate latent virus and do not affect the risk, frequency, or severity of recurrences after treatment is stopped.
+Randomized trials show that three antiviral drugs provide clinical benefit in genital herpes: acyclovir, valacyclovir, and famciclovir.
+Valacyclovir is a valine ester of acyclovir with increased absorption after oral administration.
+Famciclovir, a precursor of penciclovir, also has high bioavailability when administered orally.
+Topical acyclovir therapy is significantly less effective than oral acyclovir and is not recommended.
+More aggressive therapy may be required for episodes of HSV infection in HIV-infected patients.
+In immunocompromised individuals, episodes of the disease may be more prolonged and severe.
+Several acyclovir dosing regimens, described below, for both initial and recurrent episodes are recommended based on substantial clinical experience, expert opinion, and FDA-approved drug dosages.

-Management of patients with the first clinical episode of genital herpes includes the appointment of antiviral drugs and counseling about the characteristics of this infection, the possibilities of sexual and intrauterine transmission, as well as methods that reduce the risk of such transmission.
-5 to 30% of the first episodes of genital herpes are caused by HSV-1, but the recurrent course is more typical of HSV-2 infection.
-Therefore, the identification of the type of herpetic infection is of prognostic value and can be useful in counseling the patient about this disease.
+Management of patients with the first clinical episode of genital herpes includes the administration of antiviral drugs and counseling about the characteristics of this infection, the possibilities of sexual and intrauterine transmission, and methods to reduce the risk of such transmission.
+From 5 to 30% of first episodes of genital herpes are caused by HSV-1, but recurrent course is more typical for infection caused by HSV-2.
+Therefore, identification of the type of herpes infection has prognostic value and can be useful in counseling the patient about this disease.

 Recommended treatment regimens